pcrockett/philcrockett.com/src/links.md

 {% newTabLink "https://tailscale.com/" %}

-&ldquo;A secure network that just works.&rdquo; A mesh VPN that gives your devices the ability to automatically find each other and establish direct encrypted connections when possible.
+"A secure network that just works."
+A mesh VPN that gives your devices the ability to automatically find each other and establish direct encrypted connections when possible.
 Relies on the
 {% newTabLink "WireGuard protocol" "https://www.wireguard.com/" %}.
 I use it extensively, including some of the less documented features like {% newTabLink "exit nodes" "https://github.com/pcrockett/tailscale-container" %} and